 The coronavirus outbreak is upon us, and it’s affecting daily life for nearly everyone.
 That includes the movie industry.
 A number of upcoming major film releases have announced lengthy delays to their release schedules.
-Not only that, but most movie theaters have shut down, and may not open until July 2020 at least.
+Not only that, but most movie theaters shut down for several months, and are just now starting to reopen.
 So, what specific coronavirus movie delays can you expect?
 Also, what films should you watch in their place?
 While obviously nothing is going to be as exciting as watching a new movie, there are plenty of decent similar (or prequel) movies that you might want to watch while you wait!

 1. A Quiet Place Part II

 Writer-director John Krasinski’s highly anticipated sequel to his monster invasion hit from 2018 was supposed to come out on March 20.
 However, you can now expect to see the movie on April 23, 2021, in theaters.

 While it’s not the same, now might be a great time to rewatch the first one.
 The original film, A Quiet Place, is currently available to stream for Amazon Prime Video subscribers.
 You can also see Krasinski himself playing Tom Clancy’s action hero Jack Ryan in Amazon Prime’s series of the same name.

 2. Peter Rabbit 2: The Runaway